Crosspool: Sport

 Hallam F.C., the second oldest football club in the world has its home ground in Crosspool at Sandygate Road, which is the oldest football ground in the world.
 Crosspool hosts the start and finish of the Hallam Chase, a 3.25 miles (5.25 km) race starting at Hallam cricket ground, going on a very hilly route to Stannington church and then returning to the ground.
 The route has almost 250 metres of ascending and is run every year on Whit Tuesday.
 The race, which is organised by the local athletics club, the Hallamshire Harriers, started in 1863.
 Sebastian Coe, the Olympic Games gold medal winning middle distance runner, was brought up in Crosspool, attending Tapton School and being a member of Hallamshire Harriers.

 Community

-The community has a vibrant local community, which co-ordinates itself through a community forum established in 2003.
 Reports of open meeting minutes, together with items of local interest, letters and adverts are published in the quarterly 'Crosspool Clarion' magazine, delivered to over 2,500 local households, and also on the crosspool.info website.
 Many events and village activities are held in Crosspool.
 Every year since 2003 a summer fayre has been held in July, along with car boot sales in June and September.
 A Festival was first organised in 2010, going on to become an annual event.